Have Heart: 2009: Disbandment

 On May 13, 2009, vocalist Patrick Flynn told the world that Have Heart was breaking up after they completed their scheduled world tour, posting a bulletin on the group's Myspace account:

 "Once the Fall rolls around, we can't really do this band the way we would prefer to anymore.
 Knowing this deadline of ours and having a whole world tour already booked, we'd like to take advantage of the chance to say goodbye to all the people we have met around the world over the years.

 So, please come check us out in the remaining months on our little trip around the globe.
 So far Asia has been a wonderful experience and we're very happy to have had the chance to meet so many kind people and look forward to the rest of Asia.

 We will be playing our last show on this year's National Edge Day on October 17, 2009 with a bunch of our friends bands and a sweet guest.
 It will be somewhere T accessible in the Boston area.
 It will also be a benefit for a women's shelter in New Bedford, MA, run by my kind mother.

 It's been a nice 7 years and we'd like to thank all the unique hardcore kids and bands we have encountered.
 We have met so many wonderful people who we'll just never forget.

 It's been so great.
 Take care and hope to see you over the next couple months."

-The bulletin received over 400 comments from fans after it was posted.